-As we can see from the two financial-related charts above, 2019 proved to be an unsuccessful year for Inovia, with that being said, stock prices continued to grown, even after the controversial recent history.
-This data proves that even in the face of adversity, investors still have faith in Inovio’s technology and development.
+Although 2019 proved to be an unsuccessful year for Inovia, its stock prices continued to grown, even after the controversial recent history.
+Even in the face of adversity, it appears that investors still have faith in Inovio’s technology and development.
 Why is that?
 Let’s take a look at its patent portfolio to find out.

 Why Is Inovio So Important?

 Inovio Pharmaceuticals is certainly one of the major contenders in the race to produce a vaccine to eradicate COVID-19.
 The American biotechnology firm’s technology is built on placing engineered DNA into human cells, where it becomes fused into the proteins associated with the immune response to viruses and cancers.
 It creates T cells and antibodies that support infection recovery.
 The technology is also able to target particular types of cancers and infectious diseases, e.g., Coronavirus.

 The company announced encouraging data from a preclinical investigation of INO-4800—the Inovio vaccine designed to impede the novel coronavirus SARS-CoV-2—which can cause COVID-19.
 Inovio’s vaccine study was published in Nature—the peer-reviewed journal—and was entitled, “Immunogenicity of a DNA vaccine candidate for COVID-19”.